 Do you need a non-skid bottom: Babies wiggle around a lot when you’re changing them.
 If you’re changing them on a higher surface that could be dangerous to them if they fall, you may want to consider a non-skid bottom, especially if your changing pad doesn’t have straps.

 Do you want a belt: Although I never had a need for it, some moms like the idea of having safety belts on changing pads.
 This can come in handy if your baby likes to kick around a lot during diaper changes.
 It gives you added peace of mind that your baby won’t shift off the changing pad if you turn your head away for an instant.

 Waterproof material: Sometimes babies give you an extra surprise when you change their diaper -- they pee the second you whip off that used diaper and before you’ve had a chance to put the new diaper under them.
 So you need to ask yourself, would you rather have a waterproof material that will keep your changing pad like new, or would you rather have a washable cover that soaks up the pee (source)?

-Here are some of the best changing pads that you’ll need for an assortment of situations.
+Here are some of the most awesome changing pads that you’ll need for an assortment of situations:

 Using changing tables for swapping out diapers is a convenient way to go.
 When you shop for pads for changing tables, you’ll want to find a thick, contoured pad with a strap that will discourage your baby from rolling side to side or accidentally falling off the table.